hamid-xcerlabs/commerce-intelligence-system/technical/ai-decision-logic.md

 ## Overview

 This document outlines how the system processes customer input and converts it into structured decisions.
+The system uses controlled AI outputs within a deterministic workflow to ensure reliability and reduce hallucinations.
 ---

 ## 1. Intent Classification